samaea/AzureDevOpsAppService/readme.md

     ![](./assets/cicdquickstart-jan2018/releasepipeline1a.png) ![](./assets/cicdquickstart-jan2018/releasepipeline2a.png)

+   **Note**: You will not see anything in the release pipeline until the build has completed.
+You can view the progress of the build by navigating to **Pipelines** -> **Builds**.
+Upon completion, you will be able to view the deployment under the respective release pipeline.

 2. Once the deployment to the **dev** slot is completed, the pre-approver for the **Staging** environment will receive an email notification about the pending deployment to the **staging** slot.

 3. To approve or cancel the request, In the release pipeline progress progress pane, click on the **Approve** or **cancel the deployment** button (circle with diagonal line through it) and choosing it again on the approval pane.